OpenLiberty/open-liberty/.github/ISSUE_TEMPLATE/feature.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 ## **Prioritization** (Complete Before Development Starts)

-Area leads are responsible for prioritizing the features and determining which features are being actively worked on.
+The ([OpenLiberty/chief-architect](https://github.com/orgs/OpenLiberty/teams/chief-architect)) and area leads are responsible for prioritizing the features and determining which features are being actively worked on.

 ### **Prioritization**
 - [ ] Feature added to the "New" column of the [Open Liberty project board](https://github.com/orgs/OpenLiberty/projects/2)
   - Epics can be added to the board in one of two ways:
     - From this issue, use the "Projects" section to select the appropriate project board.
     - From the appropriate project board click "Add card" and select your Feature Epic issue
-- [ ] Priority assigned by Chief Architect.
+- [ ] Priority assigned
   - Attend the Liberty Backlog Prioritization meeting

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -